 With our accounting treatment for AFS securities, unrealized fluctuations in the market values of AFS securities, excluding certain AFS securities for which we have elected the fair value option and securities with an allowance for credit losses, do not impact our GAAP net (loss) income or taxable income but are recognized on our consolidated balance sheets as a change in stockholders' equity under "accumulated other comprehensive loss."
-For the three and twelve months ended December 31, 2023, net unrealized gains on AFS securities recognized as other comprehensive income were \$405.9 million and net unrealized losses on AFS securities recognized as other comprehensive loss were \$38.6 million, respectively.
-Additionally, we reclassify unrealized gains and losses on sales as individual securities are sold.
-For the three and twelve months ended Mercom the recognition of any realized gains and losses on sales as individual securities are sold.
-For the three and twelve months ended AFS securities from accumulated other comprehensive loss to (loss) gain on investment securities on the consolidated statements of comprehensive loss.
+For the three and twelve months ended December 31, 2023, net unrealized gains on AFS securities recognized as other comprehensive loss were \$38.6 million, respectively.
+Additionally, we reclassify unrealized gains and losses on AFS securities in accumulated other comprehensive loss to net (loss) income upon the recognition of any realized gains and losses on sales as individual securities are sold.
+For the three and twelve months ended December 31, 2023, we reclassified \$77.6 million and \$140.9 million, respectively, in unrealized losses on sold AFS securities from accumulated other comprehensive loss to (loss) gain on investment securities on the consolidated statements of comprehensive loss.